 This Quarterly Report on Form 10-Q contains "forward-looking statements" that involve substantial risks and uncertainties.
 All statements other than statements of historical facts contained in this Quarterly Report on Form 10-Q, including statements regarding our future results of operations and financial position, strategy and plans, and our expectations for future operations, are forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended.
-The words "anticipate," "believe," "contemplates," "continue," "could," "design," "estimate," "expect," "intend," "likely," "may," "ongoing," "plan," "potential," "predict," "project," "will," "would," "seek," "should," "target," or the negative version of these words and similar expressions are intended to identify forward-looking statements.
+The words "anticipate," "contemplates," "continue," "could," "design," "estimate," "expect," "intend," "likely," "may," "ongoing," "plan," "potential," "predict," "project," "will," "would," "seek," "should," "target," or the negative version of these words and similar expressions are intended to identify forward-looking statements.
 These forward-looking statements include, but are not limited to, statements about:

-- the timing of enrollment, commencement and completion of our clinical trials; - the timing and success of preclinical studies and clinical trials conducted by us and our development partners; - · our need for additional financing and our ability to raise additional funds on commercially reasonable terms; - our securities' or industry analysts' expectations regarding the timing and success of enrollment in our clinical trials; - the scope, progress and costs of developing and commercializing our product candidates; - our expectations regarding our expenses and revenues, the sufficiency of our cash resources, the timing of our future profitability; - our technology manufacturing location and partners; - our ability to adequately manufacture our product candidates and the raw materials utilized therein; - the ability to obtain and maintain regulatory approval of our product candidates and the labeling for any approved products; - our ability to obtain and maintain intellectual property protection for our product candidates and our regenerative medicine platform; - our expectations regarding competition; - the size and growth of the potential markets for our product candidates and our ability to serve those markets; - the rate and degree of reimbursement and market acceptance of any of our product candidates; - · our anticipated growth strategies; - the anticipated trends and challenges in our business and the market in which we operate; - our ability to establish and maintain development partnerships; - our ability to attract or retain key personnel; - our ability to operate our business in compliance with the covenants and restrictions that we are subject to under our loan and security agreement; - regulatory developments in the United States and foreign countries; and - our plans for the use of our cash and cash equivalents.
+- the timing of enrollment, commencement and completion of our clinical trials; - the timing and success of preclinical studies and clinical trials conducted by us and our development partners; - our securities' or industry analysts' expectations regarding the timing and success of enrollment in our clinical trials; - the scope, progress and costs of developing and commercializing our product candidates; - our expectations regarding our expenses and revenues, the sufficiency of our cash resources, the timing of our future profitability; - our technology manufacturing location and partners; - our ability to adequately manufacture our product candidates and the raw materials utilized therein; - · our ability to establish and maintain development partnerships; - our need for additional financing and our ability to raise additional funds on commercially reasonable terms; - the ability to obtain and maintain regulatory approval of our product candidates and the labeling for any approved products; - our ability to obtain and maintain intellectual property protection for our product candidates and our regenerative medicine platform; - our expectations regarding competition; - the size and growth of the potential markets for our product candidates and our ability to serve those markets; - · the rate and degree of reimbursement and market acceptance of any of our product candidates; - our anticipated growth strategies; - the anticipated trends and challenges in our business and the market in which we operate; - our ability to attract or retain key personnel; - our ability to operate our business in compliance with the covenants and restrictions that we are subject to under our loan and security agreement; - · regulatory developments in the United States and foreign countries; and - our plans for the use of our cash and cash equivalents.

 Any forward-looking statements in this Quarterly Report on Form 10-Q reflect our current views with respect to future events or to our future financial performance and involve known and unknown risks, uncertainties and other factors that may cause our actual results, performance or achievements to be materially different from any future results, performance or achievements expressed or implied by these forward-looking statements.
-Factors that may cause actual results to differ materially from current expectations include, among other things, those described in the sections titled "Risk Factors" and "Management's Discussion and Analysis of Financial Condition and Results of Operations" in this Quarterly Report on Form 10-Q and those described in the sections titled "Risk Factors" and "Management's Discussion and Analysis of Financial Condition and Results of Operations" in our Annual Report on Form 10-K filed on March 10, 2016.
+Factors that may cause actual results to differ materially from current expectations include, among other things, those described in the sections titled "Risk Factors" and "Management's Discussion and Analysis of Financial Condition and Results of Operations" in this Quarterly Report on Form 10-Q and those described in the sections titled "Risk Factors" and "Management's Discussion and Analysis of Financial Condition and Results of Operations" in our Annual Report on Form 10-K, filed with the Securities and Exchange Commission on March 10, 2016.
 Given these uncertainties, you should not place undue reliance on these forward-looking statements.
 We specifically disclaim any obligation to update these forward-looking statements in the future, except as required by law.